mcnuttandrew/critical-hci-vis-class/prep.md

 # Unsorted

+Communicating Uncertainty in Digital Humanities Visualization Research

+Implicit Error, Uncertainty and Confidence in Visualization: an Archaeological Case Study

 New theoretical approaches for HCI

 [All data are local](https://direct.mit.edu/books/book-pdf/2257207/book_9780262352215.pdf) intro / chapter 1 local origins / chapter 6 models of local practice